 Arriving in Peking in 1932 to marry John Fairbank, Wilma Fairbank found herself "suddenly immersed in sensory stimuli so fresh and immediate" that she became overwhelmed.
 As a response to this new world around her, she began to spontaneously draw and paint the people, places, and adventures that interested her and that she grew to love.
 She also wrote brief comments to accompany her images, in order to try to further capture the impact that China, and in particular Peking, had on her.
 These images and words offer a glimpse of what life was like for Wilma Fairbank during her time in China in the 1930s, and allow us to experience a part of the Fairbank's journey from that era.
 View the works of Wilma Fairbank.

 More at Harvard University

 The Fairbank Center is a unit of Harvard University’s Faculty of Arts and Sciences.
-The Center works closely with other Asia-focused institutions within the University including the Asia Center, the Harvard China Fund, the Reischauer Institute of Japanese Studies, the Korea Institute, the South Asia Initiative, the Harvard-Yenching Institute and the Harvard-Yenching Library.
+The Center works closely with other Asia-focused institutions within the University including the Asia Center, the Harvard China Fund, the Reischauer Institute of Japanese Studies, the Korea Institute, the South Asia Institute, the Harvard-Yenching Institute and the Harvard-Yenching Library.
 For more information about Harvard’s global involvement please visit Harvard Worldwide.